sagecodes/intro-to-sql/README.md

 WHERE ProductID = '14' AND 	Quantity <'10'
 ```

-We can also filter comlumns by more than one value.
+We can also filter columns by more than one value.

 ```
 SELECT * FROM OrderDetails